kubernetes/minikube/site/content/en/docs/benchmarks/imageBuild/benchmarkingProcess/_index.md

 ---
-title: "Benchmarking Process"
+title: "About the Benchmarking Process"
-linkTitle: "Benchmarking Process"
+linkTitle: "About the Benchmarking Process"
 weight: 1
 ---